Sukritact/civilization-modding-wiki/content/_index.md

 4. Built-in [[notes/CJK + Latex Support (测试) | CJK + Latex Support]]
 5. Support for both Markdown Links and Wikilinks

-Check out some of the [amazing gardens that community members](notes/showcase.md) have published with Quartz or read about [why I made Quartz](notes/philosophy.md) to begin with.
+Check out some of the [[notes/showcase.md|amazing gardens that community members]] have published with Quartz or read about [[notes/philosophy.md|why I made Quartz]] to begin with.

 > [!INFO]
 > Testing